Dear Parents and Families,

 - Our sanctions (the response when a student violates The Student Code) are designed to address behavior that is inconsistent with the expectations of the University and to actively encourage students to modify this behavior and to positively engage at the University.
 Obviously, there are some behaviors that are so egregious a student may be suspended or expelled.
 You can read about the possible sanctions in "Student Behavior."

 - As parents and family members, you will not typically be notified of any allegations or disciplinary actions taken with your students.
-Community Standards will notify in writing parents/guardians of students less than 21 years of age (at the time of notification) when a student is found responsible for violations of the University’s alcohol and/or drug policies.
-You can learn more about the Parental Notification Policy by clicking here.
+Community Standards will notify in writing parents/guardians of students less than 21 years of age (at the time of notification) when a student is found responsible for violations of the University's alcohol and/or drug policies.
+Learn more about the Parental Notification Policy.

 - In addition to the parental notification letter, Community Standards can speak to a parent or family member about a student’s student conduct matters if that student has designated his/her parent or family member as a Family Educational Rights and Privacy Act (FERPA) Designee for Community Standards (See more about FERPA).
 We will also contact a student’s parent or guardian in a health and safety emergency if we believe the student is a threat to themselves or others.
 Even if parents or family members are not designated for Community Standards to share student conduct information, our office can answer general questions about the student conduct process.